jayded/evidence-inference/SETUP.md

 You should be able to (approximately) reproduce the main experiments via the programs in `scripts/paper/` (you may wish to modify the code to run multiple trials).
 The main results should finish in fewer than 10 hours.

+To run the heuristics, you'll need a mysql server.
+On Ubuntu, the packages mysql-server and libmysqlclient-dev should suffice (or equivalent, e.g. Maria).